 Technology has played a significant role in the evolution of medical science and treatment.
 While we often think about progress in terms of the practical application of, say, imaging to the diagnosis and monitoring of disease, technology is increasingly expected to improve the organization and delivery of healthcare services, too.
 Information technology plays a key role in the transformation of administrative support systems (finance and administration), clinical information systems (information to support patient care), and decision support systems (managerial decision-making).
 This introductory graduate course provides the student with the opportunity to gain insight and situational experience with clinical information systems (CIS).
 Often considered synonymous with electronic medical records, the "art" of CIS more fundamentally examines the effective use of data and information technology to assist in the migration away from paper-based systems and improve organizational performance.
-In this course we examine clinical information systems in the context of (A) operational and strategic information systems in patient care.
+In this course we examine clinical information systems in the context of (A) operational and strategic information needs, (B) information technology and analytic tools for workflow design, and (C) subsequent implementation of clinical information systems in patient care.
 Legal and ethical issues are explored.
 The student learns the process of "plan, design, implement" through hands-on applications to select CIS problems, while at the same time gaining insights and understanding of the impacts placed on patients and health care providers.
 Offered as EBME 473, IIME 473 and SYBB 421.